 Singapore tech-for-good partner collaborating on exhibitions and community events.

 Modern co-living space for pop-up events and workshops.
+Co-developed an inclusive hospitality toolkit for global implementation.

 Prestigious platform hosting outreach booths and exhibitions.